Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra: Multi-Channel Quantum Router

-In summary, under the collaborative influence of classical fields and various couplings, the multi-channel quantum router can achieve: (i) stable lossless output of photon carrying information from any channel, and (ii) simultaneous control of photon to output from two channels in the desired proportions.
+In summary, under the collaborative influence of classical fields and various couplings, the multi-channel quantum router can achieve: (i) stable lossless output of photon carrying information from any port, and (ii) simultaneous control of photon to output from two ports in the desired proportions.
+It is worth noting that while other routers\cite{x_shape_router_1,t_shape_router_1,multi_coupled_points_crw_router} can also achieve these functionalities, their scattering spectra are highly sensitive to the frequency of the incident photon.
+This sensitivity necessitates strict control of photon frequencies to achieve the desired routing effect.
+Our scheme, however, cleverly avoids this difficulty and significantly enhances the router's universality, as we can use photons of any frequency within the energy band as information carriers.
 Theoretically, with the assistance of giant atoms, this model can be further extended to accommodate any number of input and output channels by connecting all semi-infinite CRWs serving as input channels to the same transition of the cyclic three-level giant atom, while coupling CRWs acting as output channels to another transition.
 In such a scenario, the classical field can regulate the flow of information from the output ports, and diverse input-output configurations for different ports can be flexibly managed by adjusting the coupling strengths between giant atoms and various CRWs.